LSEx/LSEx.m/README.md

     system with chains of m other ones.

-See detailed description about the usage and the parameters that can be specified in the User Manual, by using the help buttons or by using the "help" or "doc" function in Matlab.
+See detailed description about the usage and the parameters that can be specified in the Wiki, in the User Manual, by using the help buttons or by using the "help" or "doc" function in Matlab.

 Author: Michael Lindner